Recent Posts

 Fifty Years On 1 post

-Topic: Questions for HCPs / High blood readings
+Topic: Questions ? / High blood readings

 Just to say that I'm taking Lantus twice a day 7 AM and 7 PM although my dose well down from the previous single night time dose of 26 units.
 I'm now taking 9 units mornings and 7 or 8 units evenings.
 I'd certainly suggest speaking to your diabetic nurse about split doses as I found it certainly helped me improve my control.
 Having said that I'm only up at this time because I did a 3 AM test myself.
 Foolishly didn't allow for high carbs in Branston Pickle with supper last night and BG went through the roof.
 I hope all settles down with you.
 Best wishes.
 Smile